Top Sports Teams · Reference

 The Standard

 “Top team” is not the team with the most trophies right now.
 It is not the team that won most recently.
-It is the team that, if it disappeared, would change the city’s idea of itself.
+It is the team that, if it disappeared, would change the metro’s idea of itself.

 • Inheritance over insurgency.
-A modern oligarch project does not automatically displace the club the city has worn for a hundred years.
+A modern oligarch project does not automatically displace the club the metro has worn for a hundred years.
 Sometimes it earns co-equal status (London, Milan).
 Rarely, it wins outright (PSG).

 • One pick per metro, but the slash exists.Where two clubs are genuinely co-equal, the row reads “X / Y.” The slash is rare and earned.